MARY AND MEGANs TV TROPES

 Ethical Slut: Talia is an omnisexual succubus who genuinely cares about each and every one of her countless lovers, past and present.
 She likes to say she’s incapable of falling in love, but anyone who meets her can tell she’s incredibly friendly and flirty—though never overbearing.
 She knows how to keep things light and fun, never pushing anyone too far, even when she’s interested.
 She’s also said, with a grin, that she’s had the kids of her favorite lovers—if they were up for it, of course.

-Just Friends: She insists—and there’s nothing so far to prove otherwise—that succubi and incubi simply can’t feel romantic love.
+Just Friends: She insists (and there’s nothing so far to prove otherwise) that succubi and incubi simply can’t feel romantic love.
 It’s not in their wiring, according to her.
 So no matter how much she truly cares about her past lovers or flings, in her eyes, they’re all just really good friends.
 Friends she’s incredibly fond of, sure, but nothing romantic.
 Not even the ones she’s had kids with.
 To her, it’s all part of the same platonic-but-deeply-caring category she’s made for herself—and she’s totally fine with that.

 Ambiguous Situation: Before parting ways with the V7D after a brief reunion, Talia joked with Medea, saying, "I’ll have you meet our son one of these days."
 Medea rolled her eyes and shot back, "Yeah, yeah, real funny."
 But after a beat, she paused, her curiosity piqued, and asked again, "Wait, are you serious?"
 The succubus merely winked and disappeared.
+The subject was never brought up again, as that encounter marked the last time Talia crossed paths with the V7D.

 Form Fitting Wardrobe: Whenever Talia actually decides to put on clothes—which isn’t often—they’re always tight enough to leave little to the imagination.
 Her outfits seem custom-designed to highlight every curve, but especially her hips.